microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 # Creating a spatial awareness system data provider

-The Mixed Reality Toolkit spatial awareness system is a flexible and extensible system for providing applications with data about real world environments.
+The Mixed Reality Toolkit spatial awareness system is an extensible system for providing applications with data about real world environments.

 This article describes how to create custom data providers, also called observers, for the spatial awareness system.
 The example code shown here is from the [`SpatialObjectMeshObserver`](xref:Microsoft.MixedReality.Toolkit.SpatialObjectMeshObserver.SpatialObjectMeshObserver).

 > The complete source code used in this example can be found in the MixedRealityToolkit.Providers\ObjectMeshObserver folder.

+## Namespace and folder structure

+> [!Important]
+> If a spatial awareness system data provider is being submitted to the [Mixed Reality Toolkit repository](https://github.com/Microsoft/MixedRealityToolkit-Unity), the namespace **must** begin with Microsoft.MixedReality.Toolkit (ex: Microsoft.MixedReality.Toolkit.SpatialObjectMeshObserver) and the code should be located in a folder beneath MixedRealityToolkit.Providers (ex: MixedRealityToolkit.Providers\ObjectMeshObserver).

+### Namespace

+<< >>

+### Folder structure

+<< >>

 ## Define the spatial data object